lineality/invert_colors_minimal_chrome_extension/README.md

 ```bash
 git clone https://github.com/lineality/invert_colors_minimal_chrome_extension.git
 ```
 2. download a zipped folder with these files in it.
+This link should download the file or you can manually drill down yourself:

 #### https://github.com/lineality/invert_colors_minimal_chrome_extension/raw/main/dark_mode_invert_colors_chrome.zip